MicrosoftDocs/powerbi-docs/articles/powerbi-videos.md

    ms.author="mihart"/>
 # Power BI Videos

 We have a YouTube channel for Power BI!
-You can visit [our channel](https://www.youtube.com/user/mspowerbi/videos).
-If you're new to Power BI and good place to start is the [Analyze and Visualize data with Power BI playlist](https://www.youtube.com/playlist?list=PL1N57mwBHtN0JFoKSR0n-tBkUJHeMP2cP).
+You can visit [our channel](https://www.youtube.com/user/mspowerbi/videos) and, if you're new to Power BI a good place to start is the [Analyze and Visualize data with Power BI playlist](https://www.youtube.com/playlist?list=PL1N57mwBHtN0JFoKSR0n-tBkUJHeMP2cP).

 -   This video covers some tips for optimizing your data for Power BI.
 Learn the best way to format your data before uploading it to the service.